 Savina is a chartered civil engineer who specialises in infrastructure advisory work, helping large infrastructure clients to future-proof and make smarter use of existing assets, data or processes.
 Savina's work focuses on transport innovation, risk and resilience to extreme weather and climate change.

-Ainé is a geotechnical engineer and infrastructure asset advisor.
-Whether designing and planning for new developments to providing strategic advice to infrastructure owners, Ainé is experienced in geotechnical design and ground investigation, ground-related movement monitoring and damage assessment, construction site supervision and many facets of asset management, including infrastructure resilience.
+Áine is a geotechnical engineer and infrastructure asset advisor, experienced in geotechnical design and ground investigation, movement monitoring and damage assessment, construction site supervision and many facets of asset management, including infrastructure resilience.

 How are we doing this?

-- Creating an accessible and searchable repository of tools and approaches for use by practitioners, with a global reach and vision, acknowledging that this repository will be ‘live’
+- Creating an accessible and searchable repository of tools and approaches for use by practitioners.

 What are the outputs?

-- Repository designed to allow “Trip Advisor” like reviews by users.
+- Repository designed to allow reviews by users.

-As well as working in close collaboration with 100 Resilient Cities, we have appointed three further grantees to work with us on our ‘Tools and approaches’ project, contributing to our ‘Ways to make resilience tangible, practical and relevant’ workstream.
+Three initial grantees were appointed to contribute to this work.
 We had a lot of very high quality, interesting responses to our call for expression of interest and had a tough time choosing partners.
 Our selected grantees are: